Protein Circuit Tracing via Cross-layer Transcoders: The ProtoMech Framework

 where $\alpha$ controls the weight of the auxiliary loss.
 This joint objective enforces faithful reconstruction of MLP outputs while encouraging broad usage of the latent space, thereby increasing the number of interpretable latent features.

-We train CLTs on the ESM2-8M model, for which $L = 6$ and $d_{\text{model}} = 320$.
+We train CLTs on ESM2-8M and ESM2-35M, for which $L = 6$ and $d_{\text{model}} = 320$ and $L = 12$ and $d_{\text{model}} = 480$, respectively.
 Following a procedure similar to~\cite{adams2025mechanistic}, we train on 5 million protein sequences of length up to 1022 amino acids, randomly sampled from UniRef50~\cite{suzek2007uniref}.
 After training, the CLT functions as a replacement model for ESM2: at each layer, it substitutes the original MLP block with a sparse, interpretable latent representation that approximates the original computation (Fig.~\ref{fig:circuit_tracing}a).
 For architectural and optimization details, see Appendix~\ref{app:model}.
-To enable controlled comparison, we also train a PLT using the same hyperparameters and sparsity constraint $k$ as the CLT (see Appendix~\ref{app:plt}).
+To enable controlled comparison, we also train PLTs using the same hyperparameters and sparsity constraint $k$ as their respective CLTs (see Appendix~\ref{app:plt}).